How to Make Dehydrated Green Tomatoes in a Food Dehydrator: A Step-by-Step Guide

 Creative Uses for Dried Green Tomatoes

 After you have successfully made your dehydrated green tomatoes, you might be wondering how to put them to good use.
 These dried green gems are incredibly versatile and can add a delicious flavor to a myriad of recipes.
-Dried tomatoes can be rehydrated and used in a variety of recipes such as soups, stews, and casseroles.
+Dried tomatoes can be rehydrated and used in a variety of recipes such as soups, stews, other soups, and casseroles.
 Here are some creative and tasty ways to incorporate them into your meals:

 1. Add to Soups and Stews